Policy

 Torres Del Paine National Par Estimates suggest that monitored wildlife populations have declined by nearly 70% since 1970.
 This legislation would use public and private funding to protect biodiversity. © Robert McRae/TNC Photo Contest 2019

 Extinction is a natural phenomenon.
-But the rate at which we’re losing fish, plants and animals—also referred to as biodiversity—has been speeding up exponentially in recent decades.
-Scientists now estimate that the planet is losing species at 1,000 times the natural rate.
+But the rate at which we’re losing fish, plants and animals—also referred to as biodiversity—has been speeding up exponentially in recent decades due to habitat destruction and natural disasters such as wildfires and drought.
+Scientists now predict that over one million species are at risk of extinction within the next few decades.

 These signs of species loss are everywhere.
 Tropical forests—Earth’s greatest stores of biodiversity and carbon—are in retreat.
 Coastal wetlands—vital to bird migrations and fisheries—are deteriorating worldwide.
-To address these and other threats, we need to create pathways that allow for greater conservation efforts in some of the most species rich and vulnerable parts of the world.
+These growing threats and challenges, not only jeopardize our planet’s future, but also threaten peoples’ livelihoods and safety.
+That’s why it’s never been more important to accelerate conservation efforts in some of the most species rich and vulnerable parts of the world.

-Proposed federal legislation, called the U.S. Foundation for International Conservation Act, would establish a dedicated entity, or conservation foundation, that would leverage government, private sector and philanthropic funding to support local communities and Indigenous Peoples around the world in effectively managing protected and conserved areas by investing up to $100 million annually.
+Proposed federal legislation, called the U.S. Foundation for International Conservation Act (USFICA), would establish a fund that would leverage U.S. government, private sector and philanthropic funding to support local communities and Indigenous Peoples around the world who manage protected and conserved areas.

 TAKE ACTION NOW